-Listed below are 8 parameters detected in GRU's water during the reporting period.
+Listed below are nine parameters detected in GRU's water during the reporting period.
 All are below maximum contaminant levels allowed.
-Not listed are many others we test for, but that were not detected.
-A list of measured parameters is provided in Appendix A. As you can see by the tables, our system had no violations.
-We're proud that your drinking water meets or exceeds all Federal, State and local requirements.
+Not listed are many others we test for, but were not detected.

+A list of measured parameters is listed in Appendix A. As you can see by the tables, our system had no violations.
+We're proud that your drinking water meets or exceeds all Federal and State requirements!